Thousands open their homes to fire evacuees - The Media Times

 you “Find a bedThe initiative captures those who need accommodation and asks where they are and what type of accommodation they need. and then combine them with the most suitable accommodation offer.

-“If you have an extra bed or a room for animals, let us know.
-If someone needs accommodation that matches the registers you offer, we will contact you.”
+“If you have an extra bed or room for animals: let us know and if someone needs accommodation that matches your offer, we will contact you.”

 The website says, “Because of the urgency of getting people to accommodations, we cannot screen people.”

-“We will contact you by phone and recommend that you talk before making a decision about whether to offer or accept accommodation.”
+“We will contact you by phone and advise you to speak before making a decision about whether to offer or accept accommodation.”

 Social media sites have also been flooded with overnight offers for family members and friends who need a bed for the night.
 There is a public bushfire shelter group in Canberra that already has 4,904 members.

-Shared apartments have given bushfire-hit communities the opportunity to seek protection Open houses To help the fire victims find emergency shelters, New South Wales and Victoria.
-The offer also applies to helpers and firefighters.
+Flatshares have given bushfire-hit communities the opportunity to seek shelter, and Airbnb has activated its opportunities Open houses In order to help the victims of the fire in the search for emergency shelters, New South Wales and Victoria, The offer also applies to helpers and firefighters.

 “If you have been displaced or provide help, you can book free accommodation between January 1, 2020 and January 16, 2020.”